Natifr/YMFC_AL_Altitude_Hold_Flight_controller/README.md

 to use this i recomend to use GY-86 10DOF (it is possible to use MPU-6050 and MS5611 in 2 diffrent chips)

 WARNING:
-this is still test mode it worked for me but might need an adjustment of PID values. first time use:
+this is still test mode it needs an adjustment of PID values (maybe also optimizing the code a bit). first time use:
 1.use up to 2 meters until you test it (it might crash as soon as you turn the Altitude Hold on...be rady to switch back to normal mode fast)
 2.hover for 5 sec then turn it on.